Board of Directors

 Tuchman has served as chairman of the board of directors and chief executive officer for TTEC continually since its formation.
 Today, TTEC is a leading global provider of relationship lifecycle and business process services and continues as the foremost innovator in the business process outsourcing industry.

 Nominating and Governance Committee and Executive Committee

-Steven Anenen was elected to TTEC’s board of directors in May 2016 and serves as a member of the Nominating and Governance Committee and Executive Committee.
-Starting in 2018, Mr. Anenen joined the board of directors for DealerSocket, a customer relationship management and digital marketing software company specializing in the automotive industry.
-In 2014, Mr. Anenen led the spin-off of the Automatic Data Processing (NASDAQ: ADP) Dealer Services Group to create CDK Global (NASDAQ: CDK); and served as CEO and a member of its board of directors between September, 2014 and March, 2016.
-Prior to the CDK spin-off, Mr. Anenen spent almost 40 years with ADP, serving as the president of ADP Dealer Services, a leading provider of technology solutions to the automotive industry, between 2004 and 2014, and senior vice president North America Systems between 1998 and 2004.
-During his tenure with ADP, Mr. Anenen oversaw the global expansion of the business into more than 100 countries, grew the dealer services business to over $2 billion in revenue, and led the transition to digital through the transformational acquisition and integration of Cobalt, a leader in digital marketing for the North American automotive industry.
+Steven J. Anenen was elected to the board of directors of TTEC in May 2016 and serves as a member of the Nominating and Governance and Executive Committees.
+In 2018, Mr. Anenen joined the board of directors for DealerSocket, an automotive industry focused customer relationship management and digital marketing software company.
+In 2014, Mr. Anenen led the spin-off of the Automatic Data Processing (NASDAQ: ADP) Dealer Services Group to create CDK Global (NASDAQ: CDK); and served as CEO and a member of its board of directors between 2014 and 2016.
+Prior to the CDK spin-off, Mr. Anenen spent almost 40 years with ADP, serving as the president of ADP Dealer Services, a leading provider of technology solutions to the automotive industry, between 2004 and 2014; and senior vice president North America Systems between 1998 and 2004.
+During his tenure with ADP, Mr. Anenen oversaw the global expansion of the business into more than 100 countries, grew the dealer services business to over $2 billion in revenue, and led the transition to digital through the transformational acquisitions.

 Tracy L. Bahl